Skip to main content

 • Stephen Gottschalk, MD

-Stephen Gottschalk, MD, St. Jude Department of Bone Marrow Transplantation and Cellular Therapy chair, focuses his research on cancer immunotherapy, cell therapy and stem cell transplantation.
-He leads a team of clinical and scientific researchers conducting clinical studies with highly specific T cells for patients with blood cancers and severe combined immunodeficiency (SCID), as well as brain and other solid tumors.
-The Gottschalk laboratory focuses on Epstein-Barr virus (EBV)-specific T cells for treating EBV-associated cancers and using genetically modified T cells for cancer immunotherapy.
-He can also speak on the successful cure, pioneered at St. Jude, of X-linked severe combined immunodeficiency disease (SCID), also known as Bubble Boy Disease.
+Stephen Gottschalk, MD, St. Jude Department of Bone Marrow Transplantation & Cellular Therapy chair, focuses his research on cancer immunotherapy, cell therapy and stem cell transplantation.
+He leads a team of clinical and scientific researchers conducting clinical studies with T cells engineered to target cancer cells, improving those that have been successful for patients with blood cancers, while also developing novel approaches for brain and solid tumors, which have yet to be treated effectively by cellular therapy.

 • Akshay Sharma, MBBS, MSc.

-Akshay Sharma, MD, St. Jude Department of Bone Marrow Transplantation and Cellular Therapy, coordinates the bone marrow transplantation program for patients with sickle cell disease.
-Sharma is leading clinical research using gene editing, sometimes referred to as CRISPR therapeutics, for treating sickle cell disease.
-Gene editing for treating human disease is pushing the boundaries of science in healthcare.
-Sharma is also interested in the development of novel reduced-intensity and non-myeloablative conditioning regimens to improve sickle cell care.
+Akshay Sharma, MBBS, MSc, St. Jude Department of Bone Marrow Transplantation & Cellular Therapy, coordinates the bone marrow transplantation program for patients with sickle cell disease.
+Sharma is leading clinical research using gene editing for treating sickle cell disease.

 Close